Babcock Journal of Economics ISSN: 2734-2239

 Publication Details

 The BJOE is published in the frequency of two issues in a year.
-Unless otherwise noted, the ideas, opinions, and conclusions expressed in the BJOE are those of the authors and not necessarily those of the Editorial Board of the Journal or the Department of Economics or Veronica Adeleke School of Social Sciences or Management and staff of Babcock University.
+Unless otherwise noted, the ideas, opinions, and conclusions expressed in the BJOE are those of the authors and not necessarily those of the Editorial Board of the Journal or the Department of Economics or Veronica Adeleke School of Social Sciences or the Management and staff of Babcock University.

 Review Process